 PITTSBURGH (AP) - The surprising Pittsburgh Pirates are getting serious about their playoff push, acquiring pricey lefty Wandy Rodriguez in a trade Tuesday night with the Houston Astros.

-Without even a winning record since their last trip to the postseason in 1992, the Pirates trail the Reds by 2 1/2 games in the NL Central and are in the thick of the wild-card race.
+Without even a winning record since their last trip to the postseason in 1992, the Pirates began the night just 1 1/2 games behind the Reds in the NL Central and in the thick of the wild-card race.
 They have been looking to bolster the back end of their solid rotation that is led by A.J.
 Burnett and James McDonald.

 Rodriguez provides Pittsburgh with another arm.

 The Pirates will get up to $17.7 million in the deal to offset what could amount to over $30 million in salary for Rodriguez.
 They are sending Triple-A All-Star Rudy Owen and Colton Cain, both left-handers, and outfielder Robbie Grossman to Houston.

 "We talked since Day One of the trading season about wanting to improve our club either via pitching or via hitting," Pirates general manager Neal Huntington said.
 "The pitching market turned out to be more flexible than the hitting market and we decided this was the right move for us."